Party: Birthday party

 A birthday party is a celebration of the anniversary of the birth of the person who is being honored.
-While there is historical precedent for birthday parties for the rich and powerful throughout history, the tradition extended to middle-class Americans around the nineteenth century, and took on more modern norms and traditions in the twentieth century.
+While there is historical precedent for birthday parties for the rich and powerful throughout history, the tradition extended to middle-class Americans around the nineteenth century and took on more modern norms and traditions in the twentieth century.
 Birthday parties are now a feature of many cultures.

 In Western cultures, birthday parties include a number of common rituals.
 The guests may be asked to bring a gift for the honored person.
 Party locations are often decorated with colorful decorations, such as balloons and streamers.
 A birthday cake is usually served with lit candles that are to be blown out after a "birthday wish" has been made.
 The person being honored will be given the first piece of cake.
 While the birthday cake is being brought to the table, the song "Happy Birthday to You" or some other birthday song is sung by the guests.

 At parties for children, time is often taken for the "gift opening" wherein the individual whose birthday is celebrated opens each of the gifts brought.
 It is also common at children's parties for the host to give parting gifts to the attendees in the form of "goodie bags".
 Children and even adults sometimes wear colorful cone-shaped party hats.

-Birthday parties are often larger and more extravagant if they celebrate someone who has reached what is regarded in the culture as a milestone age, such as transition from childhood to adulthood.
+Birthday parties are often larger and more extravagant if they celebrate someone who has reached what is regarded in the culture as a milestone age, such as the transition from childhood to adulthood.
 Examples of traditional coming of age celebrations include the North American sweet sixteen party and the Latin American quinceañera.

+Since medieval times, children have dressed specially for birthday parties; there is evidence to suggest historical birthday parties existed in Germany as kinderfeste.

+A children's party or kids' party is a party for children such as a birthday party or tea party.
+Since medieval times, children have dressed specially for such occasions.

 Surprise party

 A surprise party is a party that is not made known beforehand to the person in whose honor it is being held.

 Birthday surprise parties are the most common kind of surprise party.
 At most such parties, the guests will arrive an hour or so before the honoree arrives.
 Often, a friend in on the surprise will lead the honoree to the location of the party without letting on anything.

-The guests might even conceal themselves from view, and when the honoree enters the room, they leap from hiding and all shout, "Surprise!"
+The guests might even conceal themselves from view, and then when the honoree enters the room, they leap from hiding and all shout, "Surprise!".
 For some surprise birthday parties, it is considered to be a good tactic to shock the honoree.
 Streamers, silly string, and balloons may be used for this purpose.
-Evidence of a party, such as decorations and balloons, are not made visible from the exterior of the home, so that the honoree will suspect nothing.
+Evidence of a party, such as decorations and balloons, are not made visible from the exterior of the home or party venue, so that the honoree will suspect nothing.